 In general, soil applied neonicotinoids are poor against lettuce aphid.
 Fields not planted with imidacloprid or thiamethoxam are routinely treated with foliar insecticides upon detection of aphid colonization.
-Foliar sprays should be applied for aphid control based on a simple action threshold; when an average of 10% of plants has aphid colonies (4 or more immature apterous aphids) present.
+For most aphid species, foliar sprays should be applied for aphid control based on a simple action threshold when an average of 10% of plants has aphid colonies (4 or more immature apterous aphids) present.
 Plants should be sampled 5-7 days following sprays and retreated if the threshold is exceeded again.
+Because lettuce aphids can rapidly reproduce, sprays should be applied upon detecting nymphs in terminal growth.